JoinColony/colonyJS/packages/colony-js/docs/api/interfaces/ColonyClientV10.md

 ▸ **setExpenditurePayoutWithProofs**(`_id`, `_slot`, `_token`, `_amount`, `overrides?`): `Promise`<`ContractTransaction`\>

-Same as the permissioned overload of setExpenditurePayout, but let colonyJS figure out the permission proofs for you.
+Same as the permissioned overload of [setExpenditurePayout(uint256,uint256,uint256,uint256,address,uint256)](ColonyClientV10.md#setexpenditurepayout(uint256,uint256,uint256,uint256,address,uint256)), but let colonyJS figure out the permission proofs for you.
 Always prefer this method, except when you have good reason not to.

 #### Parameters